 - Total Odds: 689.49

-Therefore, the average odds I bet on was 689.49/173, which is 3.99.
+Therefore, the average odds I bet on were 689.49/173, which is 3.99.

-Now I can work out what the “implied” chance (%) of winning those bets was, based on the average odds I just worked out.
-To do this you calculate 1/3.99.
-This gives 0.25, or 25%.
+Now I can work out what the “implied” chance (%) of winning those bets was by calculating 1/3.99, which gives 0.25, or 25%.

 - Bets: 173